arbox/shalmaneser/README.md

 ## Development

-We are working now on three branches:
+We are working now on two branches:

 - ``dev`` - our development branch incorporating actual changes, for now pointing to ``1.2``;